AlanaCastillo/ih_datamadpt0923_project_m1/README.md

 2. Clone repo
 3. Commit your changes
 4. Push your changes
-5. OPen a pull request
+5. Open a pull request

  ## 🚲**Data**